ChocolateLoverRaj/jinlon-scan-code-fix/README.md

+# No longer needed
+Scan codes should be correct by default when installing the latest version of most Linux distros.

 # jinlon scan code fix
 Fix the incorrect keyboard scan codes for HP Elite c1030 Chromebook / HP Chromebook x360 13c running linux.